Mission Essential: Development and capacity building

-Mission Essential and its staff have assisted US security interests, including capacity building, counter-narcotics, multi-national law enforcement, and border management.
-The company's law enforcement subject matter experts has included former top DEA operative Mike Vigil, who infiltrated drug cartels during his decades with the DEA as detailed in his memoirs "Deal."
+Mission Essential has assisted in capacity building, counter-narcotics, multi-national law enforcement, and border management.
+It has included former top DEA operative Mike Vigil, who infiltrated drug cartels during his decades with the DEA as detailed in his memoirs "Deal."

 2009 Maersk Alabama hijacking

 In April 2009, Somali pirates hijacked the Maersk vessel Alabama and took the ship's captain and crew hostage.
 A Mission Essential interpreter assisted negotiation with the pirates during the crisis, alongside a Navy SEAL team.
-The linguist earned the pirates' trust, and after four days of negotiations, convinced the pirates to allow their boat to be towed behind the USS Bainbridge, until U.S. snipers killed three of the pirates and captured a fourth, Abduwali Abdukhadir Muse, rescuing the hostages and ending the crisis.
+After four days of negotiations, they convinced the pirates to allow their boat to be towed behind the USS Bainbridge, until US snipers killed three of the pirates and captured a fourth, Abduwali Abdukhadir Muse, rescuing the hostages.

 The linguist was portrayed in the 2013 film Captain Phillips by Omar Berdouni.

 Readiness and resilience

 Mission Essential also provides training and technical support to its clients, notably first responders.
-In spring 2010, it won a contract to teach the Air Force's Combat Airman Skills Training program, where instructors train airmen and women in basic combat and survival skills.
-Mission Essential has coordinated disaster response operations between military and civil authorities at the US Air Force Expeditionary Center at Joint Base McGuire-Dix-Lakehurst in New Jersey.
+In spring 2010, it won a contract to teach the Air Force's Combat Airman Skills Training program, where instructors train airmen and women in combat and survival skills.
+Mission Essential has coordinated a response at the U.S. Air Force Expeditionary Center at Joint Base McGuire–Dix–Lakehurst, New Jersey.
 In 2013, the company conducted a high-profile disaster training operation in Butlerville, Indiana.

 Contract management

 In 2012, Mission Essential's contract changed to reflect changing budgets for the Afghanistan military effort.
-Working against a small window, the company deployed a 50-person transition team to visit all 7,000 of its personnel in remote locations throughout the warzone and explain the nature of the transition face to face: 99.7% of the employees stayed on board.
+The company deployed a 50-person transition team to visit 7,000 of its personnel in remote locations throughout the warzone.
+99.7% of the employees stayed on board.

 Recruitment

 The primary languages needed by the military in Afghanistan are Dari and Pashto.
-Recruiting U.S. citizens for security-cleared positions presents unique challenges because the last major wave of Afghan immigration to the U.S. was during the early 1990s.
-According to the 2000 Census, only 7,700 U.S. citizens speak fluent Pashto, and of those, Mission Essential says about half meet health and other clearance requirements.
+According to the 2000 census, only 7,700 U.S. citizens speak fluent Pashto, and of those, Mission Essential says about half meet health and other clearance requirements.
 The company employs more than 1,000 of these citizens.
 To fill the rest of the military's requirements, Mission Essential also relies on more than 4,000 Afghan local national linguists.
 The Washington Post profiled Mission Essential's domestic recruiting at the Afghan Cup, an annual soccer tournament in the Washington area, where the company recruited 45 linguists in 2008 under the slogan "For America, For Afghanistan, For Me."